DID-Linked Resources

 Next, to create a digital Resource associated with the "parent" DID, you MUST provide the following Request inputs:

-1. `resourceId`: Generate a new, unique UUID for the Resource
+1. `resourceId`: Generate a new, unique identifier for the Resource

 2. `collectionId`: Specify the Collection ID as the same unique identifier of the parent DID